Capitain Petzel

 Varnished cardboard boxes and preserved flowers

 • The exhibition offers a more accommodating counterpoint, in which memory’s fragments are allowed to surface.
-Gina Folly’s works make this dynamic tangible, with fragile organic remnants functioning as tender residues of experience and memory.
-Urban Zellweger’s paintings transform familiar pizza boxes into blurred landscapes that echo the distortions of memory over time.
-By partially obscuring their printed designs beneath layers of paint, Zellweger creates scenes that operate like places half-remembered.
-Similarly, William Gaucher’s compositions can be seen as accumulations of painterly gestures, where traces of art-historical memory surface through layered marks.
+Gina Folly’s (b.
+1983; Lives and works in Basel) works make this dynamic tangible, with fragile organic remnants functioning as tender residues of experience and memory.
+Urban Zellweger’s (b.
+1991; Lives and works in Zurich) paintings transform familiar pizza boxes into blurred landscapes that echo the distortions of memory over time.
+Similarly, William Gaucher’s (b.
+1993; Lives and works In Berlin) compositions can be seen as accumulations of painterly gestures, where traces of art-historical memory surface through layered marks.
 His canvases assemble residues of past images and methods into a syntax that feels familiar, echoing Beckett’s approach in which meaning emerges through the build-up of repetitions and hesitant returns.

 • William Gaucher, Sparrow, 2025